This easy homemade chow mein recipe both delicious and easy to make!

 Chow Mein Vs. Lo Mein – What’s The Difference?

-These two dishes are very similar because they often include identical ingredients.
+These two dishes are very similar because of the identical ingredients.
 The difference is in how the noodles are prepared.

 Chow mein noodles are usually stir-fried and lo mein noodles are often boiled.
 Chow mein noodles tend to be thin round noodles where lo mein noodles are flatter and wider.

-Both are egg noodles and can be used interchangeably in this dish if you only have one other the other.
-Even thin spaghetti can work in this recipe.
+Both are egg noodles and can be used interchangeably in this dish if you only have one or the other.

 To Make Chow Mein

 Once you see how easy it is to make homemade chow mein, it’ll become a go-to!